haoruigao/Dating-Game/README.md

 ## Implementation

-Sample clients are available in java, python, and c++, you could take them as reference and implement yours in `DateClient` and `MatchMakerClient`.
+Sample clients are available in `SampleDaterClient` and `SampleMatchMakerClient` in java and python, you could take them as reference and implement yours.

 ## Submission